suhindra/pickrezto-api/readme.rst

 ###Create Pull Request

-Once you finished with new feature put your code into your own repo, then you could create a Pull Request to merger your new feature into main repo.
+Once you finished with new feature put your code into your own repo, then you could create a Pull Request to merge your new feature into main repo.